-Penmaenmawr Sailing Club held their annual Open “Puffin Race”.
+The Commodores Report:- Penmaenmawr Sailing Club held their annual Open “Puffin Race” on Sunday 10th July 201.
 The race involves sailing from Penmaenmawr around Puffin Island and back to Penmaenmawr.
 Although there was challenging conditions and very lumpy through the sound between Penmon and Puffin Island it was a good day for racing.
-Ten craft of various abilities took part with a total of 14 sailors involved, and all craft completed the course with Port Dinorwic Sailing Club members winning overall.
+Six craft of various abilities took part with a total of 10 sailors involved, and all craft completed the course with visitors from Buckley Sailing Club finishing a creditable Third.

 After handicaps being applied the results were:-

-9th Mike Moss and George Moss – Dart 18
+2nd Mike Moss and Dai Moss – Dart 18

 Race Officers Hilary Moss and Bernard Carter

-Gerry Frobisher said “We enjoyed a full and wonderful day of sailing with water and beach based fun, with members of the club providing supervised sailing and refreshments all day.
-Around a hundred members and non-members, many quite local but some from as far away as Manchester, took part or just watched the activities during the day, along with volunteers from the Conwy RNLI who manned their stall.
-The warm and sunny weather was a bonus and the excellent wind and sea conditions really made the day.
-We launched eight different craft including Picos and catamarans as well as offering banana boat and patrol boat rides.
-To make the day even more fun we had members of Conwy Sea Rowing Club and their long boat providing rides as well.”
+Commodore, Gerry Frobisher, said “We enjoyed a full day of sailing with water and beach based fun for all the family.
+Club members provided supervised sailing and refreshments throughout the day.
+Around a hundred members and non-members some from as far as Penmachno took part or just watched the activities during the day with volunteers from Conwy RNLI who manned their stall.
+The warm and breezy weather was a bonus and the sea conditions really made the day”.

 The sailing club launched eight different craft including Picos, a Wayfarer and a catamaran as well as offering patrol boat rides.